jossmac/jade-field-mixins/README.md

 <a name="attributes"/>
 ## Attributes

-Note that all mixins accept appended attributes so you can your add own classes and IDs, which can .
+All mixins accept appended attributes so you can your add own classes and IDs.
 For instance:

 ```Jade
 +mixin({args})#special-field